ibm-cloud-docs/containers/cs_storage.md

 Before you begin, make sure that you have an existing block storage instance that you can use to create your PV.
 For example, if you previously [created a PVC with a `retain` storage class policy](#create), you can use that retained data in the existing block storage for this new PVC.

 **Note**: Block storage is a `ReadWriteOnce` access mode device.
-You can be mount it to only one pod on one worker node in the cluster at a time.
+You can mount it to only one pod on one worker node in the cluster at a time.

 To create a PV and matching PVC, follow these steps.